kparc/kcc/README.md

  l[t[r]]      /compose: apply l to t at r
 4 32
 ```
-What we also know that 𝒌 encourages us to omit brackets whenever possible, so lets do exactly that:
+What we also know is that 𝒌 encourages us to omit brackets whenever possible, so lets do exactly that:

 ```q
  l t r       /exactly the same as l[t[r]]